THIS POST IS SPONSORED BY

-- Roast: Transfer the pot to the oven & roast for 1 1/2 – 2 hours, or until an instant-read thermometer inserted in the thickest part of the breast registers an internal temperature of 165 degrees F. Carefully remove the pot from the oven.
+- Roast: Transfer the pot to the oven & roast on the center-rack, uncovered, for 1 1/2 – 2 hours, or until an instant-read thermometer inserted in the thickest part of the breast registers an internal temperature of 165 degrees F. Carefully remove the pot from the oven.

 - Strain: Carefully remove the chicken from the pot, setting aside on a plate or cutting board – the chicken will be fall-apart tender, so just be careful!
 Strain the chicken stock through a fine-mesh strainer into a heat-safe mixing bowl or a second pot.
 Transfer the strained broth back into the pot or Dutch oven the chicken roasted in.
 Set aside.

 - Finish the soup:

 - Boil the egg noodles: Bring a large pot of salted water to a boil.
 Add in the egg noodles.
 Cook, stirring occasionally, according to package directions, 6-8 minutes.
 Strain & set aside.